chickensmitten/solidity-kickstarter/readme.md

 # Kickstarter Smart Contract
 - Create a smart contract that requires approvers to approve every spending request
-- Refer to [solidit basics](https://github.com/chickensmitten/solidity-basics) for more info
+- Refer to [solidity basics](https://github.com/chickensmitten/solidity-basics) for more info
+- `web3` is the interface between the smart contract and js framework

 ## How the CampaignFactory Contract work
 ### Variables